 This means Microsoft’s Windows Phone 8 challenge isn’t about carving out virgin territory.
-The software giant must grab market share from incumbents.
+The software giant must grab market share from other phone makers.

 Microsoft, can you remember how hard it was for your rivals to win customers away from Windows during the PC era?